Published 2025-12-13.

 fi

-# Execute the script command with the specified chat client command
+# Execute the recording command

 script -a "$LOG_FILE" -c "$CHAT_COMMAND"